AksoEo/admin-dashboard/src/README.md

 # AKSO Bus Problem Prevention Initiative
 The AKSO admin frontend consists of two parts: the core (`core/`) and the web frontend (`fe/`).
-To use MVC as an analogy, the core is the model (and controller) and the frontend is the view (and controller).
+The core handles all communication with the backend API and provides an easier interface for the web frontend.

 ## The Core
-The application core communicates with the frontend via IPC (or, in web terminology, “Web Worker API”) and mainly deals with two abstract components: tasks and data views.
-Tasks represent failable actions that have multiple inputs and one output, and data views simply allow a live view of some data.
+The application core is a web worker and contains two primitives: tasks and data views.
+Tasks represent failable actions (usually an API request), and data views are a live view of some data in the cache.
+This is a web worker so logging out and deleting the cache is very easy.

 Both tasks and data views are identified by a path such as `login/hasPassword` (which might check if a user has a password).
 Path scopes may be lazy-loaded (see `src/core/paths/index.js`).